Theosophy on Sex and Sexuality

 It thus stands to reason that if Theosophists do wish to discuss what Theosophy has to say about sex, they will need to do so in a way that non-judgmentally and compassionately takes into account the ways that life and society has changed.
 The way the subject was approached in Victorian times is no longer applicable to 21st century life.
 But this does not mean that we should deny or attempt to brush over the very clear statements on the topic from the pen of HPB and her Adept Teachers, for if we are to let the world know what Theosophy teaches this is something that has to be said, but the way in which it is presented and handled is important.

-Other people’s sex lives are absolutely none of our business and there are surely other parts of the Esoteric Philosophy which are of far greater importance to promulgate and popularise than this one, which for a long time to come is likely to remain controversial and problematic, not only for enquirers examining Theosophy but also for many Theosophists themselves.
+But there are surely other parts of the Esoteric Philosophy which are of greater importance to especially focus on than this one, which for a long time to come is likely to remain somewhat controversial and problematic, not only for enquirers examining Theosophy but also for many Theosophists themselves.
+Nevertheless, the words still stand:

 BlavatskyTheosophy.com